 the subjects will discuss issues about consumers’ needs and demands.
 The

-coordinator would observe and evaluate the psychology and behaviour of the
+coordinator would observe and evaluate the psychology and behavior of the

 test subjects.
 This will help us to understand consumption pattern and hence

 Conducting focus groups is a good way to uncover new information that cannot be